We use cookies to make sure you get the best experience.

 Highly visible to clients and the public.Less visible to external parties; more internal-facing.

-Commonly use CRM software, communication tools, and marketing platforms.Employ various software tools for data tracking, reporting, and administrative functions.
+Commonly use CRM software, communication tools, and marketing platforms.Use various software tools for data tracking, reporting, administrative functions.

-Operate in a fast-paced, customer-centric, and dynamic environment.Their operations tend to be more systematic and procedure-driven.
+Operate in a fast-paced, customer-centric, dynamic environment.Operations are more systematic and procedure-driven.

 Front office vs. back office roles in an organization